"What happened here, I wouldn't wish on anyone," says a Cuban elder deported to Mexico by mistake

 Your case is not isolated.
 Activists estimate that there are around 800 Cubans stranded in Tapachula and about 3,000 in Villahermosa, Tabasco, caught in a legal limbo with no possibility of returning to either Cuba or the United States.

-About 6,000 Cubans have been sent to Mexico under an informal unwritten agreement between both governments, as the Cuban dictatorship frequently rejects deportation flights, especially for individuals with criminal records.
+Approximately 6,000 Cubans have been sent to Mexico under an informal written agreement between both governments, as the Cuban dictatorship frequently rejects deportation flights, especially for individuals with criminal records.

-A federal judge in Boston questioned the legality of that agreement on March 26, demanding documentary evidence from the Department of Homeland Security regarding whether there is a "secret or tacit agreement" between the two countries.
+A federal judge in Boston questioned the legality of that agreement on March 26, demanding documentary evidence from the Department of Homeland Security regarding whether there exists a "secret or implied agreement" between the two countries.

-According to data from the Cato Institute, monthly arrests of Cubans by ICE escalated from less than 200 at the end of 2024 to more than 1,000 per month by the end of 2025.
-Other Cubans deported after decades in the United States have described similar situations of complete helplessness in southern Mexico.
+According to data from the Cato Institute, monthly arrests of Cubans by ICE rose from fewer than 200 at the end of 2024 to over 1,000 per month by the end of 2025.
+Other Cubans deported after decades in the United States have reported similar situations of total helplessness in southern Mexico.

-Judge Vera noted that in two other cases from his own court, the same thing happened, but that the return was achieved quickly following his orders.
-"Of course there are agreements to ensure this happens.
-But for some reason, there is a failure here, and I don't know what it is.
+Judge Vera noted that the same issue occurred in two other cases in his own court, but that the return was achieved promptly after his orders.
+"Of course there are arrangements for this to happen.
+But for some reason, there is a failure here, and I don’t know what it is.
 He needs to be brought back," the magistrate concluded.

 Filed under: